Emerging Drugs Network of Australia: Methods

-EDNA aims to rapidly detect and report signals that may indicate a broader public health risk using clinical and laboratory data.
-Across each contributing state, patients presenting with severe and/or unusual clinical features consistent with recreational illicit drug or novel psychoactive substance (NPS) toxicity, and/or patients presenting as part of a suspected cluster of illicit drug poisonings, are identified for inclusion.
+As of February 2026, 16 emergency departments across six states in Australia contribute to the EDNA Registry.
+Across each contributing state, patients presenting with severe and/or unusual clinical features consistent with recreational illicit drug or new psychoactive substance toxicity, and/or patients presenting as part of a suspected cluster of illicit drug poisonings, are identified for inclusion.
 Further information about eligibility criteria can be found in the published methodology paper.

-Samples submitted to laboratories are tested for a broad range of substances, including synthetic cathinones, cannabinoids, designer opioids and other NPS.
+Samples submitted to laboratories are tested for a broad range of substances, including synthetic cathinones, cannabinoids, synthetic opioids and other NPS.
 Most NPS can only be detected using specialised analytical instrumentation and expertise provided by our national network of forensic laboratories.
 Methods such as Liquid Chromatography Triple Quadrupole Mass Spectrometry (LCMS-QQQ), Liquid Chromatography Quadrupole Time of Flight Mass Spectrometry (LCMS-QTOF) and Gas Chromatography–Triple Quadrupole Mass Spectrometry (GCMS-QQQ), provide the capability to detect low dose–high potency drugs.